 9 Safety Tips for Truck Drivers

 1. Get enough rest.
-If you feel drowsy, pull over and take a nap.
+Plan your day with your hours of service in mind so you’ll be alert when it’s time to drive.
+Still, if you feel drowsy, pull over and take a nap.
 Don’t risk driving while sleepy.

 2. Slow down in work zones.
 Lanes are often moved or redirected during construction; adjust your speed so you can follow the provided signage without endangering yourself, other drivers, or the workers.

 4. Maintain a safe distance from the cars in front of you.
-It will take you much longer to stop than an average car.
+We know that it will take you much longer to stop than an average car.
+Do car drivers know it?
+Defensive driving is a critical skill – as is not succumbing to road rage.
+Keep it cool.

-5. Regularly check your brakes.
+5. Regularly inspect your brakes.
 There isn’t always a convenient runaway truck ramp nearby to catch you if your brakes go bad.

 7. Avoid aggressive drivers.
-This will help you fulfill tip #6.
+Now that all of us have phones in our trucks, when you see a car driver whose driving is dangerous, call for the highway patrol to see what they can do for help.
 Don’t get caught up in road rage scenarios; antagonizing aggressive drivers will only escalate the situation.

 By making these suggestions habits, truckers can avoid getting personally acquainted with highway patrolman, accident lawyers, insurance auditors, and DOT representatives.
 Instead, these dedicated freight movers will enjoy the camaraderie of other truck drivers, rest stop acquaintances, and happy freight companies.